ketjuk/Web-programming-project/README.md

+PLEASE CHECK THE BRANCH "lab4" TO SEE THE FINAL RESULT

+description:
-Built a Flask backend with SQLite3 as database According to the lab instructions, I have completed the following:
+Built a Flask backend with SQLite3 as database

+According to the lab instructions, I have completed the following:

 1.Using HTTP status codes and upgrading the feedback mechanism (2 points)